Photoactivatable fluorescent proteins

 - Suitability for long-term tracking of cellular events

-Photoactivatable fluorescent proteins (PAFPs) represent a novel effective tool for monitoring cellular events.
+Photoactivatable fluorescent proteins (PAFPs) represent a unique tool for monitoring cellular events.
 PAFPs change spectral properties in response to irradiation with specific light.
-This provides unique possibilities for the optical labelling and tracking living cells, organelles, and intracellular molecules in a spatio-temporal manner.
-Moreover, PAFPs open new possibilities to study cell physiology, in particular, they allow careful determination of protein half-life.
+In recent years PAFPs have been utilized for the development of novel methods for the optical labeling and tracking living cells, organelles, and intracellular molecules in a spatio-temporal manner.
+PAFPs became indispensible tools for super-resolution imaging techniques.
+Moreover, PAFPs opened new possibilities to study cell physiology, in particular, they allow careful determination of protein half-life.

 Applications